 “Being in such a warm, relaxed and open environment with people going through such a spectrum of experiences that all shared a common thread was quite humbling.
 My older daughter’s openness about her recovery from her bulimia was inspirational and gave such hope – as did hearing about your son’s incredible recovery.
 I’ve already seen my stopping to really listen rather than my talking has made a difference to my younger daughter today too!
 Whilst I know it is important to take each day as it comes but this evening, I feel optimistic that all will be as it is meant to be.
 Thank you so so much – you give of yourself to so many of us, but like a ripple in a pond, the impact of your help reaches so far and is felt by so many.”

 These sessions are open to any carers of a loved one with an eating disorder and related issues, whether or not you live with your loved one and whether or not you and/or you loved one live in Kent.
 We have had carers attend from all over the South East and even some from overseas.
-Parents, spouses, friends, siblings are all welcome although spaces are limited and you do need to book a space in advance.
+Parents, spouses, friends, siblings, school nurses & support staff are all welcome although spaces are limited and you do need to book a space in advance.
 Please feel free to forward this on to anyone else who might be interested.

 trained by Beat and the Maudsley

 Author: Boys Get Anorexia Too.
-Trustee: Men Get Eating Disorders Too
+Supporter Men Get Eating Disorders Too

 Winner 2016 Royal College of Psychiatrists Carer Contributor of the Year